 When to use what

 - Use the Zoom REST API if all the meetings you want data from are hosted on Zoom and you don’t need data in real time.You or someone from your organization are the host of the meetings you want data for.
-REST is ideal for dashboards, attendance logs, or delayed analytics where real-time delivery isn't required, but where retryability is desired.
+REST is ideal for dashboards, attendance logs, or delayed analytics where real-time delivery isn't required.

 - Use RTMS if all of the meetings that you want data from are hosted on Zoom.
 You need live access to transcripts, audio, video, or participant events during meetings.
-It's best suited for live transcription or live translations, AI copilots that work mid-conversation, or dashboards that update in real-time—but only if you know the meetings your users join will be hosted by orgs that have RTMS enabled and properly configured.
+RTMS is best suited for live transcription or translation, mid-conversation AI copilots, or dashboards that update in real time.
+Access to data depends on meetings being hosted by organizations with RTMS enabled, or by free accounts where RTMS is correctly configured.
 Since RTMS doesn’t work across account boundaries unless the host permits access, it's not reliable for open or external-facing use cases on its own.

-- Use Recall.ai when your product needs to support multiple platforms (Zoom, Google Meet, Microsoft Teams, etc) and needs to guarantee consistent behavior regardless of admin settings or client versions.
-Recall.ai remains the most flexible and simplest approach for building cross-platform tools or ensuring fallbacks when RTMS is unavailable or disabled.
+- Use meeting bots when your product needs to support multiple platforms (Google Meet and Microsoft Teams, etc) and needs to guarantee consistent behavior regardless of admin settings or client versions.
+When you want to send data back into the meeting, meeting bots are the only option.

 If you’re still mulling over whether RTMS makes sense for you or have decided that one of the other options is a better fit, we’re happy to help.

-Book a chat with an expert, or sign up for an account, and see you soon!
+Book a chat with a teammate, or sign up for an account, and see you soon!

 Appendix